 The proposed East River Waterfront Esplanade and Piers project is not expected to result in any disproportionately high and adverse effects on minority and low-income populations.
+Overall, the Proposed Action would have a positive effect on the neighboring communities by creating and enhancing public open space and providing new waterfront access.
 In addition, the Proposed Action would be in compliance with all applicable NEPA and HUD regulations related to environmental justice protections.
-Therefore, there are no environmental justice concerns anticipated with the Proposed Action.
+Therefore, there are no environmental justice concerns expected with the Proposed Action.